the-teachingRSE-project/competencies/competencies.md

 facilitate understanding and documentation.
 Today this encompasses the knowledge of testing frameworks and CI/CD practices.
 - Contributing to large projects.
-This is a topic that requires competency in SWREPOS, LEG, in order to understand the ramifications of sharing, and DOCBB, since the contributed code has to be understood by others.
+This is a topic that requires competency in SWREPOS, SRU, SP in order to understand the ramifications of sharing, and DOCBB, since the contributed code has to be understood by others.
 Interacting with project members depends on the the TEAM skill.
 Today this entails the effective use of collaborative platforms like github/gitlab, honouring a project's Code of Conduct, and some knowledge of software licenses like the GPL.
 - When or why to keep repositories private.
 This decision requires knowledge in the RC, to understand when it makes sense to open up or close down a repository.
-The USERS, TEAM and sometimes LEG skills are required to make this decision.
+The USERS, TEAM and sometimes SP skills are required to make this decision.
 Furthermore, knowledge of the practices and contractual regulations of the RSE's institution are also required.
 - Proper Development.
 This broad topic requires all of the SE skills.
 Of course